Easy Shadow Box from a Picture Frame

 I took it to my booth at Vendors’ Village.
 It’s shown here hanging under the wreath I got from Pink Door Wreaths.

 This project sold very quickly.
 I should make some more of these.
-So, do you hoard love frames as much as I do?
+Do you love picture frames as much as I do?

 Here are a few more shadow boxes I’ve made out of picture frames: